soojeong-park-ca/natours-sass-project/README.md

-# Natour
+# Natours

-This is a landing page website for a fictional tour company called "Natour"
+This is a landing page website for a fictional tour company called "Natours"

 ## Table of contents